canton-foundation/configs/processes/SV-Locking-Process.md

  - Yes, any wallets used for locked coins need to be disclosed and can be in a custodian.

 What are the general timelines for locking?
-- Manual process will start 2026-04-01 The automated process will kick off 3 to 6 months later.
-If SVs act in good faith, presenting their understanding of how to manage  movements among accounts and adhering to their own processes, there will be time for SVs to come to a common understanding.
+- Manual process will start on or after 2026-04-01, with the final activation date to be announced by the Foundation after consultation with the Super Validators.
+The automated process will kick off 3 to 6 months later.